Last updated August 18, 2021

-Annual report: $20 (every year)
+Annual report: $80 (every year)

-In this lesson, we will walk you through filing your Certificate of Organization with the Connecticut Secretary of State.
+In this lesson we will walk you through filing your Certificate of Organization with the Connecticut Secretary of State.

 You can file your Certificate of Organization by mail or online.
-In both cases, the Connecticut LLC filing fee $120.

-• If you file by mail, LLC approval time can be as quick as 7-10 business days.
-However, if their office is backed up, approval time can take 3-5 weeks.
+Your Connecticut LLC approval time can be as quick as 7-10 business days.
+However, if the state is backed up, approval time can take 3-5 weeks.

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)